Sensory Mapping Project, Red Light District, Amsterdam (2020-2022)

-Take Care is a collaboration between affect lab, The Prostitution Information Centre (Amsterdam), creative cultural practitioner Roelof van Wyk, and writer-researcher Bob van Toor.
-Take Care’s advisory partners include Het Nieuwe Instituut, The Mobile City, Failed Architecture, STIPO and 3 Layers.
+Take Care 1012 is a collaboration between affect lab, The Prostitution Information Centre (Amsterdam), creative cultural practitioner Roelof van Wyk, and writer-researcher Bob van Toor.
+Take Care 1012 advisory partners include Het Nieuwe Instituut, The Mobile City, Failed Architecture, STIPO and 3 Layers.
 Making Sense: Take Care 1012 is supported by the Creative Industries Fund NL architecture grant.